kylepalos/Nanopore-mods-workflow/README.md

 --device "cuda:0": Specifies the GPU to basecall.

-### Convert SAM to fastq
+### Convert BAM to fastq
-Dorado outputs reads in SAM format, but I prefer to have reads in fastq format.
+Dorado can perform the genome alignment while basecalling but I prefer to customize the parameters myself.
+Therefore, convert the BAM to fastq.

 ```
-samtools fastq -@ 5 -T "*" file.sam > file.fastq
+samtools fastq -@ 5 -T "*" file.bam | gzip > file.fastq.gz
 ```

 The important part of this step is:

--T "*" which transfers all of the SAM tags to the fastq headers (modification information).
+-T "*" which transfers all of the header tags to the fastq headers (modification information).

 ### Map using Minimap2
 Map to genome using Minimap2: